 - Think about the person’s point of view (example: Think “This mother wants the best for her son even though I disagree with what she’s saying.”)

-- Respect cultural and family communication differences (example: Ask a parent how, what, and with whom he or she wishes to communicate.)
+- Respect cultural and family communication differences (example: Ask a family how, what, and with whom they wish to communicate.)